mtbr29/llamaqwerty-builds-archive/README.md

 [absoluteSpacehead](https://github.com/absoluteSpacehead): 11.50 (Unavailable)

-For anyone who wants the spreadsheet I document info on https://shorturl.at/sBSno (Do not use for downloading builds, it is outdated and messed up)
+For anyone who wants the spreadsheet I document info on https://shorturl.at/sBSno (Do not use for downloading builds, it is outdated and messed up.
+Only use it for item IDs, and AES keys)